 Mature age entry

-To be successful in the St John Ambulance Recruitment process you will need to meet academic, personal and physical requirements and have at least three years' life experience after finishing school.
-More information can be found at stjohnchangelives.com.au.
+To be successful in the St John Ambulance Recruitment process you will need to meet academic, personal and physical requirements and have a full unrestricted driving licence.
+More information can be found at stjohnchangelives.com.au

 No prior study in a particular subject is required.
 Applicants must meet the University’s standard entry requirements, which include English competency.
 A letter outlining your pre-selection into the Student Ambulance Officer program from St John Ambulance (WA) will need to be provided.